MicrosoftDocs/machine-learning-server-docs/microsoft-r/notes/r-server-notes.md

 + Microsoft R documentation has been moved from the product distribution to this site on MSDN.
 The “doc” directories in the RevoScaleR and RevoPemaR packages have been removed, as has the top-level R Server “doc” directory.

-+ Microsoft R licenses and Third Party Notices files are now included in the new “MicrosoftR” package.
-The Revo.home() function now points to the location of this directory, and Revo.home(“licenses”) points to the “licenses” directory within.
-The Revo.home(“doc”) component is now defunct.
++ Microsoft R licenses and Third Party Notices files are now included in the new `MicrosoftR` package.
+The `Revo.home()` function now points to the location of this directory, and `Revo.home(“licenses”)` points to the “licenses” directory within.
+The `Revo.home(“doc”)` component is now defunct.

 + Linux installers are now composed of RPM packages that can be installed via a top-level install script or as individual RPM packages.
 This can be convenient for Enterprise IT departments managing extensive deployments.